cowboysdude/Under_Cabinet/README.md

 That's okay... like I said you don't need it!
 It'll work whether you use Home Assistant or not!

+## Note about included Project box

+   I used my soldering iron to put holes where needed.
+The box was just a straight box with a lid.
+It all worked out perfectly!

 ## License

 MIT